In this article, you will find a simple program that can be used to compare table data from two sources.

 After source setup is complete, define data fields to compare:

 - Open field list (source A will be shown on the left, source B on the right).

 - Check fields to select them for compare.
-Correspondence (pairs) will be set in order downwars.
+Correspondence (pairs) will be set in order downwards.
 To define a specific pair change fields order using blue arrows.
-The quantity of selected fields in the two sources can be unequal, in this case unpaired fields won’t be compared but will be displayed in the results.
+The quantity of selected fields in the two sources can be unequal, in this case, unpaired fields won’t be compared but will be displayed in the results.

 - Define type of selected fields – keys, compare or display only (None).

 - Clear previous selection when needed.

 - Define pairs by row order, ignoring keys.

 - Change fields order in the results.